Fintech Strategy & Board Advisory

 A key theme highlighted by Daniela Sozzi was the growing asymmetry in cyber risk.
 While recent developments such as Anthropic’s Mythos pre-release have focused attention on Tier 1 banks, smaller financial institutions are often the more frequent targets.
 These organisations are perceived as easier to penetrate, yet their disruption can have disproportionately severe consequences on local economies, making them attractive targets for financially and geopolitically-motivated attackers.

-From a defensive standpoint, the panel reinforced that AI does not fundamentally change the principles of cybersecurity, but it does accelerate the speed, scale, and frequency of attacks.
+From a defensive standpoint, this makes the consistent application of established cybersecurity best practices more critical than ever.
+The panel reinforced that AI does not fundamentally change the principles of cybersecurity, but it does accelerate the speed, scale, and frequency of attacks.
 As Andrei Kucharavy noted, attackers need less skills and means now and no longer discriminate by size: if an institution is profitable or strategically relevant, it is a target.
-This makes the consistent application of established cybersecurity best practices more critical than ever.

 More info and FAQ here.